andkrau/NuanceResurrection/README.md

   Note that these files can grow in size very quickly.
 It is not uncommon for the files to grow beyond 500 megabytes or even wrap around the maximum file size of 4 GB, recommended: Disabled

-- **`[T3KCompilerHack]`** Enable/Disabled: toggles a compiler hack that avoids errors in T3K that occur even without optimization enabled.
-The penalty is an increase in non-compilable instructions and less chance for constant propagation.
-NOTE: This does not seem to be needed/working nowadays anymore, but we left it in for now, lets see, recommended: Disabled
+- **`[MPE3PacketHack]`** Enabled/Disabled: toggles a dynamic compiler hack that avoids e.g. a hang in T3K, recommended: Enabled
-  (please use the recommendation in GameCompatibility.txt instead)
+  (otherwise (Disabled), for T3K please use the recommendation in GameCompatibility.txt instead)

 ## Flash ROM Support